Skip to content

 Hepatitis

 Hepatitis means inflammation of the liver.
-Inflammation is when your liver swells up and doesn't work right.
-Although hepatitis can have many causes, in people with bleeding disorders it is most often caused by a virus.
+This type of inflammation is when your liver swells and doesn't function properly.
+Although hepatitis can have many causes, in people with bleeding disorders, it is most often caused by a virus.
 The most common types of hepatitis caused by viruses are Hepatitis A, B, and C. Many people who used factor concentrate in the 1970s and 1980s became infected with Hepatitis B and C.

 The risk of hepatitis in blood products